dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 * A Lua script is called a chunk - and is the unit of compilation in Lua
 * Lua functions can be yielded from and resumed later on, i.e., Lua supports coroutines
 * A special ``nil`` value represents non-existent value
-* Functions in Lua are closures - they can capture variables from outer scope and such variables live on even though the surrounding scope is no longer alive
 * Lua's error handling is based on C setjmp/longjmp, and errors are caught via a special function call mechanism
 * Lua has some nice syntactic sugar for tables and functions
 * Lua has a meta mechanism that enables a DIY class / object system with some syntactic sugar to make it look nice